-- The design of the walls of the buildings (cushions of air limit heat-radiation) helps reduce demand for air conditioning by 55 percent and has also established a naturally cooler temperature by almost 10°C than elsewhere in Abu Dhabi.
+- The design of the walls of the buildings (cushions of air limit heat-radiation) helps reduce demand for air conditioning by 55 percent and has also established a naturally cooler temperature, almost 10°C less than in the rest of Abu Dhabi.

 - The entire community of Masdar City is powered by a 22-hectare field of 87,777 solar panels with more on the roofs of the buildings.

-- There are no light switches or taps – sensors are used in their place, and this helps cut electricity consumption and water usage by about half.
+- There are no light switches or taps – sensors are used in their place, which helps cut electricity consumption and water usage by almost half.

 What did and didn't work